germanescobar/http-server/README.md

 ## Starting and stopping

-To start the server you need to instantiate the @net.gescobar.httpserver.HttpServer@ class and call the @start()@ method:
+To start the server you need to instantiate the `net.gescobar.httpserver.HttpServer` class and call the `start()` method:

 ```java
 HttpServer server = new HttpServer(3000); // 3000 is the port to listen from, change it as needed